r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 **def initialize()** here we need to define some information about the post module, such as:<br />
 Module name, description, module author, version, platform, target architecture, etc ..

-we can config module default options settings by using the **DefaultOptions**
+Here we can adicionaly config module's default settings using the **DefaultOptions** funtion
 ![msf-auxiliarys](http://i.cubeupload.com/4H3A1x.png)